dashodanger/mod4play/README.md

 # mod4play
 This is a unified interface for the ft2play (https://github.com/8bitbubsy/ft2play) and it2play (https://github.com/8bitbubsy/it2play) libraries by Olav Sørensen for embedding in game engines or other applications.
 SDL and WinMM dependencies have been removed;
-the library is intended to receive an in-memory IT, S3M, MOD, FT or XM format module and produce samples on demand.
+the library is intended to receive a IT, S3M, MOD, FT or XM format module from memory or disk and produce samples on demand.
 All mixing drivers other than SB16/SND_MASM have been removed for simplicity.

 # Compilation
 Define `M4P_IMPLEMENTATION` before including `m4p.h` in one source file within your project.
 It can then be included anywhere else that it needs to be referenced. `M4P_MALLOC`, `M4P_CALLOC` and `M4P_FREE` can also be defined prior to including the implementation to override regular usage of malloc/calloc/free.

 To compile a test program, please use the CMakeLists file in the `example` directory.
-It will build a small program that displays a window and replays an embedded MOD file, or if passed a filepath as the first parameter will attempt to play it.
+It has a command-line interface whose usage can be shown with the 'help' parameter.
+If a filepath to a song is not provided, the program will use its embedded MOD file.

+If a song is successfully loaded, playback will begin.
+The song will loop indefinitely.
+Press enter or issue a break command to exit at any time.

-  - The test program uses the Sokol libraries which are zlib-licensed and is based on the mod player example from sokol-samples, which is MIT licensed.
+Note that the test program uses the Sokol libraries which are zlib-licensed and is based on the mod player example from sokol-samples, which is MIT licensed.
 Neither of these licenses affect mod4play when compiled on its own.

 # Usage
 - (Optional step, this will also be done internally when attempting to load the module) Call `m4p_TestFromData` with a pointer to a memory buffer containing the tracker module and its length as parameters to test if the module is a format that is compatible with mod4play.
 A result of zero indicates that it is an unknown format and should not be used.
+  - The `m4p_TestFromFile` function may be used with a filename to test a module that is on disk instead.
 - Load a supported module with the `m4p_LoadFromData` function, passing a pointer to a memory buffer containing the module, its length, the desired frequency/sample rate, and the desired mixing buffer size as parameters.
-The mixing buffer size should correspond to the size of the buffer you are planning on using as output for generated samples.
+The mixing buffer size should represent the number of stereo samples that your output buffer can safely hold.
 This function will return `false` if a replayer was not successfully initialized.
   - Once successfully loaded, the memory buffer that you passed to this function can be safely freed if you are not otherwise using it.
+  - `m4p_LoadFromFile` may be used with a filename to load a module from disk instead.
 - Prepare the module for playback with the `m4p_PlaySong` function.
 This does not require any parameters and will not generate any audio yet.
 - In an appropriate place in your program, call the `m4p_GenerateSamples` function, passing a pointer to an initialized buffer to store the generated samples and the number of desired samples to generate as parameters.
-The number of samples to generate should be no more than the size of the buffer divided by `sizeof(int16_t)`.
-Generated samples will be in the form of pairs of signed 16-bit integers.
+The number of samples to generate should be no more than the raw size of the buffer divided by 2 (stereo) divided by `sizeof(int16_t)`.
+Generated samples will be interleaved (L/R/L/R/etc...)
-  - Alternatively, `m4p_GenerateFloatSamples` can be used in a conjunction with a number of samples representing the buffer size divided by `sizeof(float)` to produce floating-point output.
+  - Alternatively, `m4p_GenerateFloatSamples` can be used in a conjunction with a number of samples representing the raw buffer size divided by 2 (stereo) divided by `sizeof(float)` to produce floating-point output.
 - When finished with playback, call the `m4p_Close` function to reset the internal replayer, and the `m4p_FreeSong` function to free the internally allocated buffer containing the module.
 Neither function requires any parameters.